Back to Blog

 Kenzie Koch | Marketing Specialist

-Just like every other technology tool, implementing an electronic rounds system comes with a cost.
-There will typically be initial start-up costs for training, implementation, hardware, and software, plus annual fees.
-However, having a discussion with those who prepare the facility budget can evaluate the cost of previous litigation (as well as the potential cost for future litigation) and realize that this is a no-brainer.
-Even if the cost still remains an issue, exploring the Inmate Welfare Fund and searching for other available grants as a funding alternative make it that much easier of a decision.
 Needless to say, there are pros and cons to every method of documentation.
 Whether the issue is price, efficiency, manual labor, or other factors, what matters the most is how the pieces are picked up after a serious litigation problem.
 Use a bad situation as a learning experience to grow from.
 Start regularly monitoring your jail checks and take proactive steps to ensure all rounds are conducted promptly and properly logged.
-By doing this, your officers will be more accountable, and your agency will reduce its liability.
+Doing this will make your officers more accountable, and your agency will reduce its liability.